 With that said, CNC machining is a more expensive manufacturing method.
 Most CNC machines only work on a single part at a time, the equipment is expensive, and machinists need proper training.
 That leads to higher manufacturing costs.

 At a time when everyone is focused on cutting costs wherever possible, you’re probably looking for opportunities to reduce your own manufacturing costs.

 In this article, we’ll share the primary factors that impact the costs of CNC machining, and give you some tips to reduce those costs.

 Every machining project is slightly different, so there are a lot of factors that make up the total cost.

 The primary factors are:

 The part material is the first thing that impacts the cost of your project.
 Different metals each have varying costs, which makes a big difference.
 For example, stainless steel usually costs about 5x as much as carbon steel.
 And titanium costs significantly more than stainless steel.

 The part material also affects the manufacturing costs.
+Machining steel parts is more expensive compared to aluminum or brass.
 Harder metals require more expensive cutting tools, and those tools need to be replaced more often.
 Hard metals also take longer to machine.